 Margarita’s dad owns horses and a polo team.
 Riding is, to this day, part of the culture of the family.

-The future duchess attended Merici, a traditional school in Caracas that is run by Catholic nuns.
-Then majored in Pedagogy at the Metropolitan University of Caracas.
+The future duchess attended Merici, a traditional school in Caracas run by Catholic nuns.
+Then she majored in Pedagogy at the Metropolitan University of Caracas.

 One wedding leads to another